Create a Calm Down Corner at Home

 There are a lot of options when creating a calming corner at home, from using a calm-down kit, a chill-out box, or a cart of calming tools.
 However you choose to make it, you can cater it to your child’s needs and swap items as they grow.

-What is a Calming Corner?
+What is a Calm-Down Corner?

-A calm-down corner is place your child can go when they feel overwhelmed.
+A calm-down corner is a place your child can go when they feel overwhelmed.
 There are many ages and stages of emotional growth and development, from the independent toddler years all the way to hormonally driven teenagers.
 The good news is there are tools for all ages to help our children to slow down, identify their feelings, and process them in a healthy way.

 Far from the punishment of a time-out corner, a calm-down corner is a safe space for kids to go to so they can regulate their emotions.
 If your gentle discipline strategy includes a positive time out, this can be a great place to take it.